-4) Depending on the ground, the training minefield must be in place for at least a month (preferably three) before it is used.
+4) Depending on the ground, the training minefield must be in place for at least a month (preferably three or more) before it is used.

-6) Use a method that guarantees full ground coverage of every square metre.
+6) Use a method that guarantees full ground coverage.
 Running the dog forward and back in a one metre wide lane can achieve this, but so can other methods.
 The dog should have its nose to the ground and search with enthusiasm.